-The independence and public accountability of the nuclear safety regulator is crucial to ensure confidence in the quality of the work of the implementer and the credibility of the decision-making process.
+The independence and public accountability of the regulatory authorities are crucial to ensure confidence the quality of the work of the implementer and the credibility of the decision making process.

-Most nuclear safety regulators are now clearly separated from the national ministry in charge of Energy and/or Industry.
-They are now under supervision of a different Ministry such as Health or Environment, or they are formed as independent agencies, which often report to Parliament, to the country's President, or to the Council of Ministers.
+Most nuclear safety authorities are nowadays clearly separated from the national ministry in charge of Energy and/or Industry.
+They are now under supervision of a different Ministry such as Health or Environment, or they are formed as independent agencies, reporting to Parliament, to the country's Presidency, or to the Council of Ministers.